mohamed-ennahdi/objectmorph/README.md

 To visualize a group of classes in a Eclipse like class diagram can be useful in terms of understanding the overall business logic.

+This project was inspired by the eclipse plugin called ObjectAid, that is not being maintained anymore.

 # Purpose

 This is a multi-module application that processes Java source code to render it as a class diagram.